notshi/d-preview/readme.md

 	nano dportal/box/env.local.sh

-and adding the following which will be used to install postgres
+and adding the following which will be used to install postgres and use a different html directory

 	export PGUSER="ubuntu"
 	export PGPASS="*put*a*super*secret*password*here*"

+	export DSTORE_STATICDIR="/home/ubuntu/dpreview/docs"
+	export DSTORE_HOMEPAGE="/upload"

 you can now install dportal from the dportal box directory

 	dportal/box/install-all.sh

+and build the dpreview site with

+	./build

 finally make sure we pickup the default env settings when we login so dportal is a little easier to manage. byobu mucks with this file so